quicwg/multipath/draft-ietf-quic-multipath.md

 A QUIC endpoint MUST NOT reuse a path ID within a connection.
 The least significant bit (0x01) of the path ID identifies the initiator of the path.
-Client-initiated paths have even-numbered path IDs (with the bit set to 0), and server-initiated paths have odd-numbered stream IDs (with the bit set to 1).
+Client-initiated paths have even-numbered path IDs (with the bit set to 0), and server-initiated paths have odd-numbered path IDs (with the bit set to 1).

 The Path Identifier is pre-allocated when endpoints provide new Connection IDs with MP_NEW_CONNECTION_ID frames {{mp-new-conn-id-frame}}.
 Both endpoints issue